-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.24.5 - Avoid assignment to a variable equally named as a loop index counter within the loop. - Be aware of Python's short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.24.5. - Avoid assignment to a variable equally named as a loop index counter within the loop. - Be aware of Python's short-circuiting behaviour when expressions with side effects are used on the right side of a Boolean expression. - Avoid any operation that changes the size of a data structures while iterating over it and instead, create a new list.